carolzhou/multiPhATE2/README.md

 $ cd ..
 $ hmmpress pVOGsHmmProfilesDB.hmm
 ```
+The pVOGs data set is updated infrequently; as of this writing (1 August 2020), the pVOGs database has not been updated since it was last inserted into the multiPhATE distribution.

-VOGs - download at http://fileshare.csb.univie.ac.at/vog/vog98/.
+VOGs - download at http://fileshare.csb.univie.ac.at/vog/vog99/.
 Prepare for hmm profile searching in the same manner as pVOGs (see #6 above).
 Caution: this database is large.
 If you get error messages to the effect that there are too many lines to concatenate, then try using the dbPrep_consolidateVOGs.py script in the DatabasePrep/ folder.
 Then format using hmmpress as above.
+The VOG database files are updated on a regular basis.
+You may modify the dbPrep-getDBs.py script to download the current database version by modifying the VOG\_VERSION variable at the top of the dbPrep-getDBs.py code (approximately line 59).
+The multiPhATE developers will check periodically for the next update and will modify the dbPrep\_getDBs.py script accordingly, but please feel free to notify us if you detect an update before we do.

+CAZy - download at http://bcb.unl.edu/dbCAN2/download/Databases/CAZyDB.07312019.fa.
+Also get the file, "CAZyDB.07312019.fam-activities.txt".
+CAZy is updated frequently, so be sure to capture the most recent version of the data (based on embedded date in filenames).

 For simplicity in configuring the locations of dependent databases in the multiPhate.config file, it is suggested that the above databases be placed in a directory structure as follows:

 ```
 Databases/
+	CAZY/
 	KEGG/
 	NCBI/
 		Virus_Genome/